• Home

 What Makes Wendy’s Chili Taste Like Wendy’s Chili

-If you’ve ever made a pot of regular homemade chili and thought “this is good, but it doesn’t taste like Wendy’s” — you’re not imagining it.
-There are a few specific things Wendy’s does that most home recipes don’t, and once you know what they are, the copycat becomes obvious.
+Have you ever made a pot of regular homemade chili and thought, “This is good, but it doesn’t taste like Wendy’s?”
+You’re not imagining it.
+There are a few Wendy’s proprietary practices that most home recipes don’t do, and once you know what those are, the copycat becomes evident.

 The four-bean combination